JiagengDing/jiagengding.github.io/en/post/doh/index.md

-A simple guide about using encrypted dns in Linux、Mac、iOSand Android.
+A simple guide about using encrypted dns in Linux、Mac、iOS and Android.

+Traditional DNS queries and responses are sent over UDP or TCP without encryption.
+This is vulnerable to eavesdropping and spoofing (including DNS-based Internet filtering).

+Encrypted DNS can make DNS queries and responses more safe.

 <!--more-->
 {{< toc >}}